 Another Catalyst To Launch

 What also motivated me to finally launch was that on March 23, 2009, a book came out called, I Will Teach You To Be Rich, by Ramit Sethi, a recent college graduate who was by default not rich.
-At age 25, he launched courses on how to get a promotion and a raise, despite not having the relevant job experience.
-He ended up making lots of money from his courses and his book became a New York Times bestseller.
+At age 26, he launched courses on how to get a promotion and a raise, despite not having the relevant job experience.
+He ended up making lots of money from his expensive courses and his book became a New York Times bestseller.

 It was then that I realized that anything is possible in America, so long as you have the confidence to try.
-You don’t need to have the relevant experience or expertise to be a success.
+You don't need to have the relevant experience or expertise to be a success.
 What you need to do is learn how to be an expert marketer.
-Nothing ever happens if you don’t try.
+Nothing ever happens if you don't try.
+Don’t wait until you are an expert to launch!
+You will figure things out as you go.

 Life Probably Would Have Been Better